 With DHCP server correctly configured, the H200 will:

 - Use HTTP(S) to download the INI file from the URL specified in the AMINOINI options space parameter.

 - The INI file describes the required APP firmware image and any other STB parameter configurations

 - It will optionally upgrade the APP Firmware if it is not identical to that specified in the INI file

 - Download the lineup.json file and leave the STB at the first channel as specified in the channel lineup.

 Assuming the web server is located on 192.168.1.1, a simple example INI is shown in Figure 7:

-Using the example HTTP server configuration above and a simple Two Channel configuration with two UDP IGMP Multicast streams, and example “lineup.json” file from Figure 6 a minimal channel lineup file could look as follows:
+Using the example HTTP server configuration above and a simple Two Channel configuration with two UDP IGMP Multicast streams, as well as the example “lineup.json” file from Figure 6, a minimal channel lineup file could look as follows: